 Use a caching plugin and configure object caching

 Caching plugins are usually used to improve a website’s performance and reduce page load times.
 Many caching plugins will also provides mechanisms to optimise your website’s page output such as minifying and combining JavaScript and CSS.
+Typically this involves minification (to reduce the size fo CSS and JS files) and combining multiple CSS and JS files in to singular files.
+This reduced the amount of requests per page load, and the amoutn of data transferred when a page is loaded.
+These can also help reduce the time it takes for web browsers to render a web page.

 If you’re using hosting that provides the Litespeed web server, it’s strongly advisable to use the Litespeed Cache Plugin as it’s made by the same people that make the Litespeed web server.
-The caching plugin and the underling web server are effectively integrated to a greater degree than would normally be the case.
+The caching plugin and the underlying web hosting server are effectively integrated to a greater degree than would normally be the case.

 You’d install and activate the Litespeed cache plugin just like you would any other plugin.
 Then to carry out a base configuration click on “presets”, the “apply preset” in the recommended section:

-You’d then need to configure object caching by clicking on:
+You’d then need to configure object caching by clicking on: Cache > Object

-If Redis is available in your hosting, set:
+If Redis is available in your hosting, set: Object cache: on Method: Redis Host: localhost Port: 6379

 Then save changes.

-If you only have Memcached available or would prefer to use this set:
+If you only have Memcached available or would prefer to use this set: Object cache: on Method: Memcahed Host: localhost Port: 11211

 Then save changes.

-General > General Settings > Request a domainkey
+Finally click on: General > General Settings > Request a domainkey

 Wait a few minutes then refresh the page and you should see dots appear in the domainkey field: